 Indiana reports (April 2004 time frame).

-Classic UFO Reports page: The noted astronomer and Ufologists, the late Dr. J. Allen Hynke's break with a physical reality for UFOs may have come right here in Indiana.
+Classic UFO Reports page: The noted astronomer and Ufologists, the late Dr. J. Allen Hynek's break with a physical reality for UFOs may have come right here in Indiana.
 In 1980 he received and interviewed witnesses to a strange sighting near Bloomfield Indiana.
 This report had the situation of an object actually changing shape several times as it moved toward and over the witnesses.
-This led Dr. Hynke to the response that these objects may not be of a physical nature.
+This led Dr. Hynek to the response that these objects may not be of a physical nature.

 HISTORIC INDIANA UFO REPORTS PAGE